martoniza/practice-projects/README.md

 # practice-projects
-smaller applications to improve my Java coding skills and learn new technologies
+smaller and bigger applications to improve my Java coding skills and learn new technologies